 For Image Essays, submit images electronically, but do not embed the images in the text file.
 Images must be supplied as separate electronic files during the submission process.
 The image size must be at least 5" x 7" but not larger than 11" x 14".
 Image resolution: digital images that are 5" x 7" or larger must be at least 300 dpi; a higher resolution is required for smaller images.
 Format: Illustrator, Photoshop, or Quark XPress files saved in JPEG, TIFF, PICT, or PDF format.

 The figure legends should be presented on a separate page.
 Legends should be concise but comprehensive; the figure and its legend must be understandable without reference to the text.
 Include definitions of any symbols used and define/explain all abbreviations and units of measurement.

-Notification of the URL from where to download a Portable Document Format (PDF) typeset proof page, associated forms and further instructions will be sent by email to the corresponding author.
-The purpose of the PDF proof is a final check of the layout and of tables and figures.
-Alterations other than the essential correction of errors are unacceptable at PDF proof stage.
+Second, an email with a URL to download a portable document format (PDF) typeset proof page, associated forms and further instructions will be sent to the corresponding author.
+The purpose of the PDF proof is to give authors the opportunity to perform a final check of the layout and of tables and figures.
+Alterations other than the essential correction of errors are unacceptable at the PDF proof stage.
 The proof should be checked, and approval to publish the article should be emailed to the Publisher by the date indicated.
-Otherwise, it may be signed off by the Editor or held over to the next issue.
+Otherwise, the article may be signed off by the Editor or publication may be delayed.

 To contact the Editorial Office or the Editor-in-Chief, please write to:

 - HEDN Editorial Office